MicrosoftDocs/architecture-center/docs/example-scenario/manufacturing/fab-scheduling-azure-content.md

-This example workload demonstrates the automation of Fab Scheduling and Dispatching of Semiconductor manufacturing workloads on Azure.
-These simulations in the Azure cloud generate intelligent solutions for solving some of the most complex, dynamic, real-world challenges across many industries.
-To achieve this, enterprises must rely on high-performance computing (HPC) environments where these kinds of simulations can be performed at scale.
-This scenario is based on a minds.ai Maestro™, a semiconductor manufacturing product suite which is being used by minds.ai customers on the Microsoft Azure platform.
+This article demonstrates the automation of fab acheduling and dispatching of semiconductor manufacturing workloads on Azure.
+These simulations on Azure generate intelligent solutions for solving some of the most complex and dynamic real-world challenges across many industries.
+To implement these solutions, enterprises need to use high-performance computing (HPC) environments in which these kinds of simulations can be performed at scale.
+This scenario is based on minds.ai Maestro, a semiconductor manufacturing product suite.

 ## Architecture